 - Addressing skew through manual rewrites

 - Skew caused by Outer Joins

-And a summary posting from Randolf listing the 5 articles above, but also including a set of short videos on the topic.
+And his summary posting listing the 5 articles above, but also including a set of videos on the topic.